cinnData/WebScraping/[WEB-06] Web scraping in practice.md

 ## HTML and the browser

 Suppose that your browser (let us assume that you use Google Chrome) is displaying a web page on the screen.
 Right-clicking anywhere on the page opens a contextual menu.
-Select the *View Page Source* option.
-A new tab will open, displaying a HTML document.
-In most pages, this HTML document corresponds to the page that the browser was displaying.
-These pages are the ones covered in this chapter.
+Then, selecting the *View Page Source* option, a new tab will open, displaying a HTML document.
+In the simplest case, which is the one covered in this lecture, this HTML document corresponds to the page that the browser was displaying.

 But not all pages are that simple.
 Some use a technology called **AJAX** (Asynchronous JavaScript And XML) in two-step process as follows: